adamhollett/bones/readme.md

 What you get:

-- some CSS variables for scaling and spacing, and default font stacks
+- CSS variables for scaling, spacing, and default font stacks
 - a modular typography grid

-... and that's all!
+...and that's all!

 <footer>
   Made with ♥ by <a href="https://adamhollett.com">Adam Hollett</a>.
 Icons from <a href="https://icons8.com">Icons8</a>.